brandedapppromo]

-Does the name San Antonio make sense now?
-This place is remarkably inspiring and will fill your heart and mind with thoughts of how life was in the early 1700s right here in Texas.
+The missions of San Antonio are remarkably inspiring and will fill your heart and mind with thoughts of how life was in the early 1700s here in Texas.
 Just seeing a few of the photos makes me want to go back and live in that time to better understand their thoughts, beliefs, and their faith.

-First off in the summer of 1691, on the day of Saint Anthony of Padua, a day when the Spanish expedition came to rest by a river they affectionately called Rio San Antonio.
-Interestingly the city of San Antonio wasn't founded until early 1718 when its first fortified military settlement and mission San Pedro Springs were built in a city they named San Antonio.
+In the summer of 1691, on the day of Saint Anthony of Padua, the Spanish expedition came to rest by a river they affectionately called Rio San Antonio.
+Interestingly the city of San Antonio wasn't founded until early 1718 when its first fortified military settlement and Mission San Pedro Springs were built in a city they named San Antonio.

-Today, San Antonio's known for its amazing Riverwalk through the city.
-Furthermore, San Antonio is better known for the Alamo, an attraction that draws millions annually.
+Today, San Antonio is known for its amazing Riverwalk through the city.
+Furthermore, San Antonio is most popularly known for the Alamo, an attraction that draws millions annually.
 However, the San Antonio Missions National Historic Park is the only United Nations Educational, Scientific, and Cultural Organization (UNESCO) in Texas.

-Personally, I believe that the San Antonio Missions National Historic Park is a major bucket list item.
-I firmly believe every red-blooded American should visit to gain the cultural experience of a time and the people in the history of this great country of ours.
-Devoting a weekend to the park will be eye-opening and inspiring.
+Personally, I believe that the San Antonio Missions National Historic Park is a bucket list item.
+I firmly believe every red-blooded American should visit to gain the cultural experience of a hugely transitional time in the history of this great country of ours.
+Devoting a weekend to the park would be eye-opening and inspiring.

 The San Antonio Missions National Historic Park houses and protects a total of four 18th-century missions.
-Make plans to spend some vacation time there and take a camera.
+Make plans to spend some time there - and take a camera.

 LOOK: At the rich history of Abilene's Paramount Theatre